|

 The beer was expensive but the laughter was free

-Oh how we do all love to be beside the sea
+Oh how we do love to all be beside the sea

 Albert had a cousin name of Marjorie